-When painting, it’s important to take all of the proper steps.
+PVA primer is necessary during many painting projects.
 You need to mud and tape the walls before you begin, sand as much as you need to, and make sure the walls stay clean.
-And finally, prime the walls.
+Prime the walls.

 PVA stands for polyvinyl acetate which is an adhesive often used in glues.
 Polyvinyl acetate is a synthetic resin that creates films and is often used in water-based, or latex, paints.
 Or primers as we are talking about today!